 Knives are not weapons all the time.
 They can be used for tasks that require cutting or slicing something.
 On top of that, you have a Swiss Army knife that has your standard blades along with other tools.

-Cutting cords, breaking down a box, or even cutting into meat are three good things a knife can do.
-If you need to, see if you are allowed to carry a folding knife legally in your jurisdiction.
+Cutting cords, breaking down a box, or even cutting into meat are all more common uses of a knife than use as a weapon.
+If you need to, see if you are allowed to carry a folding knife legally in your jurisdiction….because a good everyday carry knife is probably #1 on our gear list.

 What to consider when finding an EDC knife:

 - Type of knife: You can choose a folding knife or a straight knife that you can carry with a sheath.
-If you need to save space, a folding knife will be the perfect option.
+If you need to save space, a folder will be the perfect option as an everyday carry knife.

 - Blade length: How long do you want the blade to be?
 Longer blades will create larger and longer cuts.
 But they can also be stronger than smaller blades.